truecharts/website/src/content/docs/guides/index.md

 - Install `volsync` which is used to configure Backups-> [PVC Backup Guide](/guides/volsync-backup-restore)
 - `metallb` or another loadBalancer is required if you do not have a loadBalancer yet

-To configure MetallB, you will need to also add `metallb-config` and adapt it to your own needs.
+To configure MetalLB, you will need to also add `metallb-config` and adapt it to your own needs.

 ## Getting started using Charts with your own Domain

 - Steps Above -> [Minimal Getting Started](#minimal-getting-started-setup)
 - Install the `traefik-crds` chart
 - Install `traefik` -> [Traefik How-To](/charts/premium/traefik/how-to)
-- Use Cloudflare for DNS and create API token -> [Guide](/charts/premium/clusterissuer/how-to#configure-acme-issuer)
+- Use CloudFlare for DNS and create an API token -> [Guide](/charts/premium/clusterissuer/how-to#configure-acme-issuer)
-- Install `Clusterissuer` and configure for your needs -> [Clusterissuer How-to](/charts/premium/clusterissuer/how-to)
+- Install `Clusterissuer` and configure it for your needs -> [Clusterissuer How-to](/charts/premium/clusterissuer/how-to)
-- Add `Blocky` and configure with k8s-gateway enabled -> [Blocky Setup Guide](/charts/premium/blocky/setup-guide)
+- Add `Blocky` and configure it with k8s-gateway enabled -> [Blocky Setup Guide](/charts/premium/blocky/setup-guide)
 - Setup ingress on each Chart you want to expose -> [Configure Ingress using Clusterissuer certs](/charts/premium/clusterissuer/how-to/#configure-ingress-using-clusterissuer)

 ---